mbeacom/drone-on-kubernetes/gke-with-https/README.md

 end of the installation script, you should be able to point your browser at `https://drone.your-fqdn.com` and see a Login page.

+## Compromises Made

+To allow for the simplest installation, we cheated in that we're storing the server/agent secrets in a ConfigMap instead of the Secrets API.
+This was done so that the user only has to edit one file.
+You'll probably want to move these over if your cluster is running things other than Drone.

+If this doesn't mean anything to you yet, refer to the Kubernetes documentation once you are sure that you're wanting to proceed with using Drone.

 ## Troubleshooting

 You can verify that everything is running correctly like this: